 But psychedelic assisted therapy is not a magic bullet, and the hallucinogenic experience alone won’t cure you.
 Long term and sustained benefits have a direct correlation to the integration practices used.
 Psychedelic integration is the processing and unpacking of the psychedelic event and related issues that arise so that the user can integrate these lessons to improve their everyday lives.

-And what’s more, our experienced integration coaches can help you understand the meaning of the trip, and help you convert your experience into significant insights that can maximize your benefit and greatly improve your life.
+As a part of this process, our experienced facilitators can help you understand the meaning of the trip, and help you convert your experience into significant insights that can maximize your benefit and greatly improve your life.
 All the while reducing potential harm and increasing your safety.

-If you think you would benefit from a service like ours, we’d be honored to be a part of your journey.
-Start today by scheduling a call to connect with one of our coaches.
+If you think you would benefit from a trip sitting service like ours, we’d be honored to be a part of your journey.
+Start today by scheduling a call to connect with one of our guides.